akaabdullahmateen/roadmap/markdown/style-guide/index.md

 - Consider how content will flow on a smaller screen.
 Typically content on the right side of the page moves below content on the left side.
 Make sure it still makes sense.

 ## Scannable content

+- Content on the first screen (also called *above the fold*) compels user whether to scroll further.
+So keep it short, engaging, and useful, keeping in mind that what appears above the fold varies by device and screen resolution.
+- In left-to-right languages, people often read in an *F* shape, giving the most attention to the upper-left corner of a page.
+Therefore, place the most important information and call-to-action elements in that area.
+- Write short headings, short sentences, and short paragraphs that are easy to read and scan.
+Use short, simple words and get to the point immediately.
+- Include navigation within long documents.
+Break the content into multiple sections and include a table of contents with links to the subheadings.
+Also, add *Back to top* links at the end of sections.
+- Consistent writing, design, and formatting create patterns, which help users comprehend more efficiently.
+Place important keywords near the beginning of headings, table entries, and paragraphs, so they are easy to spot.
+Use text formatting consistently, and apply the same sentence structure to similar information.
+- Keep paragraphs short, usually three to seven lines, and add large enough spacing between paragraphs, at least half of the font size.

+### Headings

+- Think of headings as an outline that break text logically into smaller sections.
+- The top-level headings divide the content into major subjects.
+Make them as specific as you can.
+- When there is excessive content to cover under a top-level heading, look for two or more distinct topics, and use second-level heading to break the large section into more scannable chunks.
+If the content can not be divided into at least two distinct topics, skip the second-level headings.
+- Avoid having two headings consecutively without text in between, as that might indicate redundance in headings or bad organization of content.
+But do not insert filler text just to separate the headings.
+-

 ## Search and writing